Leatherface: Personality

-In his original appearance, Leatherface was characterized as having a severe mental disability, incapable of rational thought or coherent speech.
-Unique among antagonists of the genre, who usually are classified as sadistic or evil; Leatherface is depicted committing his brutal acts out of fear and as a means of following the orders dictated to him by his family, though not out of evil intention.
+In his first appearance, Leatherface was characterized as having a severe mental disability, incapable of rational thought or coherent speech.
+Uncommon for antagonists of the genre, who usually are classified as sadistic or evil; Leatherface is depicted committing his brutal acts out of fear and as a means of following the orders dictated to him by his family, though not out of evil intention.
 Hansen described Leatherface as someone "completely under the control of his family", while also being afraid of them; going on to explain that, although Leatherface is the most powerful and violent member of his family, he is also the most fearful.
-Hooper argued on this notion in the documentary Texas Chainsaw Massacre: The Shocking Truth (2001), referring to Leatherface as a 'big baby', and someone genuinely frightened of all the new people entering his home to the point of violence, Hooper stated that he further intended for Leatherface to be frightened by his own violent acts, stating "what he [Leatherface] does scares the hell out of him... he knows he's in trouble—not trouble with the law so much as trouble with his older brother".
-Fellow horror actor Doug Bradley, of Hellraiser fame, would confide to Hansen during a conversation that he felt Leatherface was something other than 'just a crazed killer'; observing the character's child-like behavior and submissive demeaner in regards to the orders dictated to him by other members of his family, made the character something different than just a 'crazed killer' and more of an obediant child.
-While the characterization of Leatherface killing out of fear and for the protection of his home, placed the character in a somewhat sympathetic light, commentators have pointed out the character's screams, grunts and squeals imply his mentality as more animal than human.
-Scenes where Leatherface jabbers and squeals incoherently to Drayton were intended to convey the character's deteriorated mind, as Hooper would explain to Hansen that these noises were words that Leatherface tried to convey, and meant something to him [Leatherface], however, his limited intelligence made him incapable of forming his thoughts into any sort of coherent speech.
-In spite of his function as the family's enforcer, Leatherface is shown to be somewhat mistreated by his family.
-As some film scholars have pointed out, Leatherface and Sally's brother Franklyn have certain aspects similar in comparison with one another, to the extent that they functioned as mimetic doubles.
-Drawing attention to these similarities, scholars have highlighted both characters sharing a crippling disability; Franklyn's physical disability of being confined to a wheelchair, while Leatherface's was more psychological in the sense that he had an intellectual disability; additionally, both characters were the subject of mistreatment by their respective family members.
-Critic and author Jason Zinoman compared Leatherface's depiction to that of Boris Karloff's performance as Frankenstein's monster, pointing out how each character was able to elicit sympathy while continuing to be a source of dread for the audience.
-The implied cannibalism of Leatherface and his family in the first film was cited by author and independent filmmaker John Kenneth Muir, who felt the nature of Leatherface's villainy played a prominent part of Hooper's thesis on a warped and cruel universe.
-Muir viewed part of the character's actions as motivated by survival, viewing his victims as nothing more than meat, "To him, they're all merely ingredients."
-This sentiment was echoed by filmmaker and scholar Wheeler Winston Dixon, who referred Leatherface as "nothing more than a brute-killing machine who regards the world as one giant abattoir."
+Hooper argued on the notion in the documentary Texas Chainsaw Massacre: The Shocking Truth (2001), referring to Leatherface as a 'big baby', and someone genuinely frightened of all the new people entering his home to the point of violence, Hooper stated that he intended for Leatherface to be frightened by his own violent acts, stating "what he [Leatherface] does scares the hell out of him... he knows he's in trouble—not trouble with the law so much as trouble with his older brother".
+Fellow horror actor Doug Bradley, of Hellraiser fame, had confided to Hansen during a conversation that he felt Leatherface was something other than 'just a crazed killer'; observing the character's child-like behavior and submissive demeanor in regards to the orders dictated to him by other members of his family, made the character something different than just a madman and more of an obedient child.
+Critic and author Jason Zinoman compared Leatherface's depiction to that of Boris Karloff's performance as Frankenstein's monster, commenting how each character was both able to elicit sympathy while continuing to be a source of dread for the audience.
+While the characterization of Leatherface acting out of fear and for the protection of his home placed the character in a somewhat sympathetic light, commentators have commented on the character's screams, grunts and squeals imply his mentality as more animal than human.
+Scenes where Leatherface jabbers and squeals incoherently to Drayton were intended to convey the character's deteriorated mind, as Hooper has explained to Hansen that these noises were words that Leatherface tried to convey, and meant something to him [Leatherface], however, his limited intelligence made him incapable of forming them into any sort of coherent speech.